Frequently Asked Questions about the Levitt Pavilion

 Why aren’t there concerts all summer?

-Our Texas summers usually have incredibly hot temperatures in late July and August that keep audiences home in the air-conditioning.
+Our Texas summers usually have incredibly hot temperatures in August that keep audiences home in the air-conditioning.
 We take a break from concerts during those weeks and come back for more free music in September.

 How can my band play at the Levitt?

-To play during a Levitt Pavilion concert season, musical artists must be original artists, which means that the majority of their performance must be original material, not cover songs.
+To play during a Levitt Pavilion concert season, musical artists must be original artists, which means that 80 percent of their performance must be original material, not cover songs.
 Artists also must have a commercially produced CD and a website.
 For detailed information about our criteria and how to submit your band, please see Perform.

 How do you choose the bands that perform?

-We get bands from several sources: attending music conferences, who’s playing in the area a lot, who has a fan following, recommendations from bands who play at the Levitt, submissions and suggestions.
+We get bands from several sources: attending music conferences, who’s playing in the area frequently, who has a significant fan following and buzz, recommendations from bands who play at the Levitt, submissions and audience suggestions.
 We have a Program Committee that listens to tons of music and bands and selects bands for our concert seasons.
 Our criteria and how to submit your band can be found on Perform.

 Do the bands play for free?